-We regularly assess DocumentDB’s compatibility claims by running 6 MongoDB test suites, totaling over 1,200 tests, against DocumentDB’s API emulation.
+We regularly assess DocumentDB’s compatibility claims by running 6 MongoDB test suites, totaling 1,481 tests, against DocumentDB’s API emulation.
 This is the suite that we use to test MongoDB’s own conformity and correctness on every database release, and is the best representation of what the full MongoDB API is.

 The tests comprise:

-● jsCore: nearly 900 tests of MongoDB CRUD operations and database commands
+● jsCore: About 1,000 tests of MongoDB CRUD operations and database commands

-● aggregation: nearly 250 tests of the MongoDB aggregation pipeline
+● aggregation: Over 300 tests of the MongoDB aggregation pipeline

 ● jsCore_decimal: evaluates correct behavior of applications using the decimal data type for high precision, fractional numeric data typical in financial and scientific workloads

 ● change_streams: tests MongoDB change streams, used by developers to build event-driven data pipelines that react in real time to database changes

 ● jsCore_txns: evaluates correct behavior of multi-document ACID transactions in MongoDB

 ● jsonSchema: tests the data governance controls provided by MongoDB

 At the time of testing (January 2022), DocumentDB emulates a subset of the MongoDB 4.0 protocol.
 Unlike DocumentDB, MongoDB Atlas — the fully managed MongoDB service — supports the latest MongoDB 6.0 release.